How To Ship Modular Tailings Systems

 Route Survey

-A thorough route survey is essential to identify the optimal route, carefully considering any potential limitations in port infrastructure, such as crane capacity and access road suitability.
+A detailed route survey is essential.
+It identifies the optimal transport route, taking into account potential limitations such as port infrastructure, crane capacity, and access road suitability.

 Permitting

 Secure all necessary permits for oversized/heavy cargo transport, both within the UK and internationally.
-This includes obtaining road permits for inland transport and securing approvals from the relevant port authorities.
+This includes road permits for inland transport and approvals from relevant port authorities.

 Port & Terminal Selection

-Choose ports equipped to handle out-of-gauge (OOG) cargo, ensuring sufficient crane capacity and appropriate storage areas are available.
+Select ports and terminals equipped to handle out-of-gauge (OOG) cargo.
+Ensure sufficient crane capacity and appropriate storage areas are available.

 Vessel Selection

-Select a heavy-lift vessel or a specialized vessel capable of handling your cargo's dimensions and weight.
-Consider vessel availability and transit times when making your selection.
+Choose a heavy-lift vessel or specialised vessel capable of handling the cargo's dimensions and weight.
+Consider vessel availability and anticipated transit times.

 Lifting Equipment

-Arrange for specialized lifting equipment at both the origin and destination points, and potentially onboard the vessel as well.
+Arrange for specialised lifting equipment at the origin and destination points, and potentially onboard the vessel.

 Packaging & Securing

-Develop a robust packaging and securing plan to protect modules during transit.
-This often involves custom-designed crates or specialized lashing systems to ensure the cargo's safety.
+Implement a robust packaging and securing plan to protect modules during transit.
+This often involves custom-designed crates or specialised lashing systems.

 Insurance

-Obtain comprehensive cargo insurance to cover potential damage or loss during transit.
-Protecting your investment is paramount.
+Obtain appropriate cargo insurance to mitigate potential damage or loss during transit.
+Protecting your investment is essential.

 Origin Handling